Sustainability

 Basic Approach

-Our basic policy centers on the three principles of open and fair, partnership, and relationship with society.
-In line with this, the NGK Group has established a Basic Purchasing Policy to promote fair and honest business transactions and help ensure prosperous relationships with the procurement partners in our supply chain.
+Our policy hinges on the three principles of Open and Fair, Partnership, and Relationship with Society.
+In line with this, the NGK Group has established a policy for promoting fair and honest business transactions and helping to ensure prosperous relationships with the suppliers in our supply chain.

-At NGK, the Purchasing Department is responsible for managing tier 1 suppliers.
-It also manages suppliers in tier 2 and beyond who provide critical items such as raw materials.
-All supplier management is done in line with NGK’s Supplier Management Regulations.
+At NGK, the Purchasing Department is responsible for managing primary suppliers.
+It also manages secondary suppliers and beyond who provide critical items such as raw materials.
+We manage approximately 800 suppliers in line with NGK’s Supplier Management Regulations.

 Promoting CSR Procurement